5afe/safe-react/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Create a feature request for the Gnosis Safe
+about: Create a feature request for the Boba Multisig

 ---